agodse21/Bewakoof.com/README.md

 ### Thank you so much

->Thank you so much Masai For giving the opportunity of cunstruct Week Project's And also thanks to Our Instructor **chandra sir** And the our **IA Shilpa Ma'am**
+>Thank you so much Masai for giving the opportunity of construct week Project and also thanks to our Instructor **Chandra sir** and our **IA Shilpa Ma'am**